 Figure 5 summarizes the monthly averages and maximum 24-hour block averages for 2022 with exclusion of AQA days.
-With the exclusion of $PM{2.5}$ originated from forest fires, the 24-hour block averages from all the monitors are significantly lower.
+With the exclusion of $PM{2.5}$ originated from forest fires, the 24-hour block averages from all the monitors are below the BC AAQO.

+Figure 5

-Figure 5 PM{2.5} Monthly Averages (boxes) and Maximum 24-Hour Averages (circles) for 2022 - Air Quality Advisory Days Deleted
+PM{2.5} Monthly Averages (boxes) and Maximum 24-Hour Averages (circles) for 2022 - Air Quality Advisory Days Deleted